define-private-public/Masala/README.md

 play a game called `ping`.

 This was developed on a Linux system.
-I was able to successfully build the project on Windows and OS X, but I did run into some issues with the GNU readline dependency (commented out its usage).
+I was able to successfully build the project on Windows, but I did run into some issues with the GNU readline dependency for that platform (I had to comment out its usage).

 `masala.ini`